bw-space/fast/packages/web-components/fast-foundation/src/dialog/dialog.spec.md

 ### Accessibility

-The tree view should align to the interaction model provided by the W3C: https://w3c.github.io/aria-practices/#keyboard-interaction-7
+The dialog should align to the interaction model provided by the W3C: https://w3c.github.io/aria-practices/#keyboard-interaction-7

 ### Globalization